Alien Resurrection (video game): Reception

 Steven Garrett of GameSpot criticised the then-uncommon dual analogue stick control scheme, describing the game as "almost unplayably difficult to control and unreasonably hard to enjoy".
 Despite this, the control scheme would soon become standard for first-person shooters on consoles.
 GamePro said that the game was "a fine first-person shooter, but unless you're a big fan of the films, there are even better options (Medal of Honor, Quake II) out there."

 The game sold 250,000 units.
+It was ultimately a financial failure for Argonaut Games due to its lengthy development period.